 - Toe Touch: Standing up with feet placed together, gently and carefully roll your upper body down to your toes, reaching downward with the fingertips, as far as possible comfortably.
 Keep legs straight throughout the bend.
 Slowly and gently roll the upper body back up to a standing position, and repeat ten times.

-For further fall prevention guidelines and exercises, or to arrange for an in-home evaluation of your senior loved one’s home to lessen the risk of senior falls, contact Live Free Home Health Care, providers of the best home care Concord NH has to offer, by calling us any time at 603-217-0149.
+For further fall prevention guidelines and exercises, or to arrange for an in-home evaluation of your senior loved one’s home to lessen the risk of senior falls, contact Live Free Home Health Care, a provider of the top-rated Bristol home health services for the surrounding areas, by calling us any time at 603-217-0149.
+Visit our Service Area page for a full list of the communities we serve.